.ma: History

 In 1993, the Internet Assigned Numbers Authority (IANA) approved a request for delegation of the .ma ccTLD for administrative and technical contact to École Mohammadia d'ingénieurs.

 In 1995 the technical management of the .ma domain was taken over by Maroc Telecom, who is still the (not formal) technical maintainer.

 On 12 May 2006 IANA redesignated the administrative and technical contact for the domain, and made the Agence nationale de réglementation des télécommunications (ANRT) the only official registrar for the .ma ccTLD.

 Within some years the ANRT will request the market to bid on a "Technical maintainer" license which is valid for five years.
 The new party will get 12 months to implement a provisioning system based on Extensible Provisioning Protocol.
 Automatic provisioning of .ma domains cannot be expected until 2013.

-March 2015 the ANRT takes official control of .ma and launches new automatic provisioning.
+March 2015 the ANRT took official control of .ma and launches new automatic provisioning.